margaretmf/margaretmf.github.io/keycreativewriting.md

 <br>

 ## Life is Forever Evolving ##
-rivers flow into the sea
+Rivers flow into the sea
-<br> a seed can become a tree
+<br> A seed can become a tree
-<br> leaves change from green to gold
+<br> Leaves change from green to gold
-<br> humans grow from young to old
+<br> Humans grow from young to old

-life is forever evolving
+Life is forever evolving
-<br> no day is ever the same
+<br> No day is ever the same
-<br> the world is continuously revolving
+<br> The world is continuously revolving
-<br> so nature can keep on reaching its aim
+<br> So nature can reach its aim

-caterpillars transform into butterflies
+Caterpillars transform into butterflies
-<br> the same Sun that sets will rise
+<br> The same Sun that sets will rise
-<br> the moon turns from a crescent to whole
+<br> The moon turns from a crescent to whole
-<br> the Earth is always spinning its poles
+<br> The Earth is always spinning its poles

-life is forever evolving
+Life is forever evolving
-<br> no day is ever the same
+<br> No day is ever the same
-<br> the world is continuously revolving
+<br> The world is continuously revolving
-<br> so nature can keep on reaching its aim
+<br> So nature can reach its aim

-a blue sky becomes one of rainshowers
+A blue sky becomes one of rainshowers
-<br> buds blossom into flowers
+<br> Buds blossom into flowers
-<br> bees create honey out of nectar
+<br> Bees create honey out of nectar
-<br> all of the earth is connected
+<br> All of the earth is connected

-life is forever evolving
+Life is forever evolving
-<br> no day is ever the same
+<br> No day is ever the same
-<br> the world is continuously revolving
+<br> The world is continuously revolving
-<br> so nature can keep on reaching its aim
+<br> So nature can reach its aim

 <br>